 Finasteride use while breastfeeding has not been studied.
 No information is available on its transfer into human milk.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male is taking finasteride, should they stop taking finasteride before trying to get a partner pregnant?
+If a man is taking finasteride, should they stop taking finasteride before trying to get a woman pregnant?

-Males taking finasteride should discuss the benefits of taking the medication and possible harmful effects from not taking it with their healthcare provider before deciding to stop treatment.
+Men taking finasteride should go over the benefits and limitations of taking the medication with their healthcare provider, especially before deciding to stop treatment.

-If a male takes finasteride, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects in a partner’s pregnancy?
+If a man takes finasteride, could it affect fertility or increase the chance of birth defects?

-Problems with sexual function have been reported in males taking finasteride.
-Some small differences have been seen in the semen of males who take finasteride, such as low sperm counts.
+Problems with sexual function have been reported in man taking finasteride.
+Low sperm counts have been reported in men who take finasteride.
 Sperm levels improved when the medication was stopped.

-A study in rats did not show an increased chance for birth defects in the offspring of female rats who had mated with male rats given finasteride.
+A study in rats did not show an increased chance of birth defects in the offspring of female rats who had mated with male rats given finasteride.

 Please click here for references.